 Spring in South Africa

-March is typically the last warm month in South Africa, with a daytime temperature ranging from 77 to 82 F. In April, temperatures drop slightly more, and fog usually occurs.
+March is typically the last warm month in South Africa, with a daytime temperature ranging from 77 to 82 degrees Fahrenheit (25 to 28 degrees Celsius).
+In April, temperatures drop slightly more, and fog usually occurs.
 In May, there are showers and heavy clouds.
-Temperatures in Cape Town typically hover around 65 F, while Johannesburg is usually in the low 70s.
+Temperatures in Cape Town typically hover around 65 degrees Fahrenheit, while Johannesburg is usually above 70 degrees Fahrenheit (21 degrees Celsius).

 What to Pack: Pack light, breathable clothing, but be prepared for rain too.
 Don't forget insect repellant, preferably with DEET.